tylerwray/me/src/pages/tutorials/phoenix-live-view-ecommerce/3-products.md

 ![Empty Page](/assets/images/amazin-empty-page.png)

-## LiveView UI Setup
+## Reactive LiveView

 We want the live-view to update itself when relevent events occur.
 Theres alot of ways we _could_ accomplish that; but turns out phoenix ships with a really nice way out of the box: [Phoenix.PubSub](https://hexdocs.pm/phoenix_pubsub/Phoenix.PubSub.html)!

 First we need to make a quick stop in our `Store` context to do a few things —

-1. Setup events: Use `Phoenix.PubSub` to create a reactive UI so that our live-view will auto-update when we receive webhooks from Stripe.
+1. **Setup events** — Use `elixir__Phoenix.PubSub` to create a reactive UI so that our live-view will auto-update when we receive webhooks from Stripe.
-1. Upsert product: This is going to allow our webhook events to be idempotent, which is very nice to have when dealing with Stripe.
+1. **Upsert product** — This is going to allow our webhook events to be idempotent, which is very nice to have when dealing with Stripe.

 ```elixir
 ---